scrabbletank/farhome-rules/rulesdoc.md

 - You gain Fire Resistance 3.
 - Any creature that moves adjacent to you,begins their turn there or makes a melee attack against you are burned by the fire and take 1 wound in damage.
 - You may spend 5 AP to unleash a cone of fire infront of you.
 The cone extends 5 tiles out and 3 tiles wide, all creatures hit by the fire must make a Defense roll against your spellcasting.
-On fail they take 1 wound and 2 wound dice in damage, or 1 wound on success.
+On fail they take 1 wound and 2 wound dice in damage, or half damage rounded down on success.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.
+Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.

 The damage from both sources increases by 1 wound die for every level above 7th.